|

 the largest ground-based observatories.

-Access to the scope will go through a central ground
+Access to the scope would have gone through a central

-based control group run by amateur astronomers.
-Up
+ground based control group run by amateur astronomers.

-to half the observing time would be reserved for school
+Up to half the observing time would be reserved for

 Planets, bright galaxies, and temporal phenomena of